URseismology/Full-Waveform-Inversions/TimeDomainFWI_JAX/readme.md

-## This file defines the component of the Full Waveform Inversion in Timedomain with Jax
+Note: This file defines the component of the Full Waveform Inversion in Timedomain with Jax

 ## Project Description